Mains Water Leak Detection

 A mains water leak is water loss from the supply pipe serving a property.
 This can include the pipework between the meter and the building, external pipe runs, underground pipework and hidden connections.

 Because these leaks are often underground, water loss can remain unnoticed until bills rise, the meter keeps running or damp ground appears outside.
+If the issue appears to be inside the property, our broader water leak detection service may be more appropriate.

 Process